 Issue: If the recording frame rate is low, you are missing information

-No matter how many times you play the video, you hardly understand how the guy with a black sweatshirt turns from standing to laying on the ground, and it does not match some eye-witness accounts.
+No matter how many times you play the video, you hardly understand how the guy with a black sweatshirt turns from standing to laying on the ground.
+It does not match some eye-witness accounts.
 You decide to acquire the evidence (in a forensic manner) utilizing the device’s USB Export function.
 Back at the station, or on your laptop, you view the evidence in Amped Replay.
 Carefully navigating the frames allows you to check thoroughly all the available information in the recording.
 By scrolling the gallery below, you’ll notice that in frame 2 the guy is standing, and in frame 3 he’s grounded.
 What happened in between?
 We don’t know.

 Explanation: Video is a sequence of pictures, it may not be possible to present motion correctly

 It is important to distinguish between the “recording frame rate” (that is, the rate at which the images were initially stored within the recording device), and the “playback frame rate” (that is, the rate at which frames are displayed by a player).
-The evidential information only depends on the recording frame rate, while the playback frame rate affects how it is presented (next week’s post will cover this aspect).
+The evidential information only depends on the recording frame rate.
+While the playback frame rate affects how it is presented (next week’s post will cover this aspect).

 In a case like the one above, before making any conclusion you should realize that you’re dealing with a very low time resolution video.
 Think how often the speed influences the interpretation of events: car accidents, riots, use of force allegations, etc.

 Solution: Get a higher FPS video, or be aware of the limitations of what you have